 Recumbent exercise bikes are great for building leg strength or improving fitness after an injury.
 But which models provide the greatest value?
 In this article, we've listed our best recumbent bike reviews to help you make an informed choice.

-Our top pick for a recumbent exercise bike is the excellent Kettler Cycle P. With a 9kg flywheel and magnetic resistance, it's the perfect balance between an effective workout and price.
-It also comes with a range of built-in programmes and features.
+Our top pick for a recumbent exercise bike is the excellent NordicTrack VR21.
+With a 9kg flywheel and magnetic resistance, it's the perfect balance between an effective workout and price.
+It also comes with a huge range of built-in programmes and features.

 Recumbent exercise bikes are a great tool for building fitness and leg endurance.
 They offer greater comfort than an upright or indoor cycle and also have increased stability.
 Advanced riders often disparage the benefits of a recumbent bike, but they can still provide an intense workout for all fitness levels.